kennethklau/Getting-and-Cleaning-Data-Project/CodeBook.md

    ---(i) The first 2947 rows are from the test files

    ---(ii) The remaining 7352 rows are from the train files

+3. The summary file (uploaded through the course project app)

+   This first column contains the subject id.

+   The second column contain the activity discription.

+   The remainging columns are the mean of the corresponding values of subject/activity combination.

+   This files contains 35 rows.